 Under the modified cash basis of accounting, the City's capital assets are considered a cost of the program for which they were acquired for the amount paid in cash in the government-wide financial statements.
-The fund financial statements and the proprietary financial statements report such purchases as capital outlays.
+The fund financial statements report such purchases as capital outlays.

-Under the modified cash basis of accounting, cash payments for lease activities are a cost of the program for which they were acquired for the amount paid in cash in both the government-wide and fund financial statements.
-Right-to-use lease assets arising from leasing activities are not reported as assets in the modified cash basis financial statements.
+Under the modified cash basis of accounting, cash payments for lease and Subscription-Based Information Technology Arrangement (SBITA) activities are a cost of the function for which they were acquired for the amount paid in cash in both the government-wide and fund financial statements.
+Right-to-use assets arising from leasing and SBITA activities are not reported as assets in the modified cash basis financial statements.